-Shortly after my arrival in the USA, my grandmother became critically ill.
+Shortly after I arrived in the USA, my grandmother became critically ill.
 While she survived, I almost lost her then.
 I spent most of my time at the local community hospital for several months and I remember well how every time I took her to the hospital I thought that this might be the end.
-She required many surgeries and throughout the course of her long hospital stay I had the opportunity to speak at length with several nurses including CRNAs.
+She required many surgeries and throughout her long hospital stay, I had the opportunity to speak at length with several nurses including CRNAs.
 Their support, emotional and moral, was of critical importance to me as well as my grandmother.
-I got to know people of extremely high quality who I quickly came to see as my personal heroes; and this is why I became a nurse, inspired by their example.
+I got to know people of extremely high quality who I quickly came to see as my heroes; and this is why I became a nurse, inspired by their example.

-I have extensive experience working in both Level I Trauma Emergency and Trauma ICU settings which makes me a well rounded nurse.
-Since the hospital I work at is one of the largest trauma centers in California, I have had extensive exposure to an extremely broad variety of very sick people which helped me gain valuable experience in: Trauma/Cardiac resuscitations, invasive hemodynamic monitoring and management in unstable patients; fluid resuscitation; massive blood products transfusions; vasoactive drug preparation and administration; mechanical ventilation; neurological trauma requiring vasoactive drips, osmotherapy and ICP monitoring; setup and managing chest tubes; wound care, and experience performing over 100 conscious sedation procedures on Trauma patients.
+I have extensive experience working in both Levels I Trauma Emergency and Trauma ICU settings which makes me a well-rounded nurse.
+Since the hospital, I work at is one of the largest trauma centers in California, I have had extensive exposure to an extremely broad variety of very sick people which helped me gain valuable experience in Trauma/Cardiac resuscitations, invasive hemodynamic monitoring, and management in unstable patients; fluid resuscitation; massive blood products transfusions; vasoactive drug preparation and administration; mechanical ventilation; neurological trauma requiring vasoactive drips, osmotherapy, and ICP monitoring; setup and managing chest tubes; wound care, and experience performing over 100 conscious sedation procedures on Trauma patients.
 By working in both Emergency and ICU settings, I have learned to function independently with high competence.
-I have developed the ability to work well under pressure with great focus and attention to details, participate in dynamic interventions when patients decompensate acutely, and actively participate in the provision of excellent, safe patient care with the utilization of a multidisciplinary care team model.
+I have developed the ability to work well under pressure with great focus and attention to detail, participate in dynamic interventions when patients decompensate acutely, and actively participate in the provision of excellent, safe patient care with the utilization of a multidisciplinary care team model.
 I strive to anticipate what is going to happen, not merely react to what is currently happening, hence staying ahead of events that may ultimately put my patient at peril.
 I strongly believe that my experience in my hospital, in particular, which will enable me to excel in your program.

-Fresno has always been great to me and I have a special love for Central Valley in general and my goal is to stay local and serve as many people as I can here in my community.
-My ultimate goal is to get my doctoral degree and become an advance practice nurse professor/instructor and teach nursing at a university here in California, preferably in Anesthesia.
+Fresno has always been great to me and I have a special love for Central Valley, in general, my goal is to stay local and serve as many people as I can here in my community.
+My ultimate goal is to get my doctoral degree and become an advanced practice nurse professor/instructor and teach nursing at a university here in California, preferably in Anesthesia.

-I thank you for consideration of my application to your program.
+I thank you for consideration of my application to your program in Nurse Anesthesia.